hellerve/blog/wip/Fixed_Point_Artihmetic.md

 I suppose it’s good to document that I know I’m doing it wrong and should really care more.

+Back to division: the problem that I encountered—and haven’t solved yet, because I couldn’t find a fix on the internet—is that when dividing two numbers I suffer from a loss of precision.
+In multiplication I solved that by multiplying the components individually and then shifting or masking the result, which degrades in the same way as an overflow would.
+With division, however, I need a double precision container type in which I could perform the calculation—a `uint128_t` would be great here.
+Alas, this type doesn’t exist, and it wasn’t immediately obvious how to emulate that behaviour; for now the “library” only supports integer precision division.<sup><a href="#2">2</a></sup>

 This was a fun little exercise in computational mathematics and really foundational.
 In hindisght I’m a bit bummed I didn’t get to do things like these in university, because I think those exercises are simple and